Willem van Genk: Career

 Willem van Genk originally pursued his talent as a draftsman in an advertising agency.
 He delivered work of good quality, but he was nonetheless fired, because he could not maintain a regular working schedule and abide deadlines.
 He also would spend hours observing trains during work time.
-After losing his job he was forced to slave away at pointless tasks in something like a Victorian workhouse for the Dutch disabled.
+After losing his job he was forced into menial work in a workhouse for the disabled.
 This compulsory labor was known as "labor for the inferior", a derogatory term which haunted the artist the rest of his life.
 Van Genk told his friend Dick Walda: "I have never gotten over it, I think.
 Being labelled as 'inferior'.
 The bosses there make sure you know about it.
 They're more like concentration camp bullies than bosses."
 The experience was degrading, and van Genk took it as justification for his paranoia.
 At this time he first received help for his mental problems, but thereafter he still often had paranoid episodes and heard unreal voices.

 In the year 1958 he registered with the Royal Academy in The Hague.
 The director Joop Beljon recognized immediately the quality of his work, but also that the young artist was beyond the reach of the faculty's lessons.
 At the director's suggestion van Genk was allowed to take his own path at the academy, and consequently he remained an autodidact.
 At this time van Genk was noticed for the first time, with the journalist R.E.
 Penning praising his work as "panoramas of Lilliput towns as seen by Gulliver."

 In 1964, Beljon organized the first solo exhibition of van Genk's work in Hilversum.
 The Dutch writer W.F.
-Hermans opened the show and commented that his works “are frighteningly beautiful, but they will remind many of something they would rather forget.”
+Hermans opened the show and commented that his works "are frighteningly beautiful, but they will remind many of something they would rather forget."
 But high prices meant few sales, and mixed publicity, some of which insulted the artist's mental capacities, partly motivated van Genk's withdrawal from this early public attention.
 Furthermore, he was his own harshest critic, unable to bear the sound of his recorded voice.
 A television interview to publicize the exhibition so horrified the artist that for decades he refused to be filmed, photographed, or taped.
 Van Genk's inferiority complex was thus a major impediment to the development of his career as an artist.